Kenosha unrest shooting: Democratic

 On September 30, 2020, a month after the shootings, then-presidential candidate Joe Biden shared a post on Twitter criticizing then-president Donald Trump for not condemning white supremacists that included a video with an image of Rittenhouse.
 Conservatives and right-wing politicians called upon Biden to apologize to Rittenhouse.
 After the November 19, 2021 verdict, Biden (as president) stated "I stand by what the jury has concluded.
 The jury system works and we have to abide by it."
 The White House issued a written statement saying "While the verdict in Kenosha will leave many Americans feeling angry and concerned, myself included, we must acknowledge that the jury has spoken[...]."

 Wisconsin governor Tony Evers said in a statement that "No verdict will be able to bring back the lives of Anthony Huber and Joseph Rosenbaum, or heal Gaige Grosskreutz's injuries, just as no verdict can heal the wounds or trauma experienced by Jacob Blake and his family.
 No ruling today changes our reality in Wisconsin that we have work to do toward equity, accountability, and justice that communities across our state are demanding and deserve."

 Illinois governor J. B. Pritzker said, "carrying a loaded gun into a community 20 miles from your home and shooting unarmed citizens is fundamentally wrong.
 It's a tragedy that the court could not acknowledge that basic fact."
 Chicago mayor Lori Lightfoot acknowledged the verdict and added that "no one should ever take the law into their own hands, or attempt to make themselves the judge, jury, and executioner.
 What Kyle Rittenhouse did was reckless, dangerous, and showed an utter disregard for human life."

 New York's representative Jerry Nadler, who also served as chairman of the House Judiciary Committee at the time, said the ruling was a miscarriage of justice and that the federal Department of Justice (DOJ) should intervene.
 In response to the verdict, U.S. representative from Michigan Rashida Tlaib said that the American justice system "protects white supremacy".
 Gun control advocates and California governor Gavin Newsom expressed concern that the verdict would encourage others to engage in vigilantism.

 In contrast to other Democratic politicians, former Hawaii representative Tulsi Gabbard praised the verdict.

 Actions after the verdict

 Rittenhouse speaking at AmericaFest, a four-day Turning Point USA conference in Phoenix, Arizona that featured Republican speakers, on December 21, 2021.

 Street protests and riots

 People protested the Rittenhouse verdict in multiple large cities in the United States.
 In Portland, 200 protestors gathered in the downtown area.
 Authorities declared a riot after protestors broke windows and doors and also attacked police.
 In Chicago, 1,000 protestors marched against the verdict.
 In Raleigh, North Carolina, people protested in front of the state Capitol Building.
-Peaceful protests occurred in Brooklyn, New York, where protestors blocked lanes of the Brooklyn Bridge.
+Protests occurred in Brooklyn, New York, where demonstrators blocked lanes of the Brooklyn Bridge.
 In Middle Village, Queens, New York, protestors damaged vehicles and ripped up flags.
 Five people were arrested.
 In California, protesters assembled in Oakland, San Diego, and Los Angeles.